Bicameral mentality: Jaynes's evidence

 He also noted that, in ancient societies, the corpses of the dead were often treated as though still alive (being seated, dressed, and even fed) as a form of ancestor worship, and Jaynes argued that the dead bodies were presumed to be still living and the source of auditory hallucinations.
 This adaptation to the village communities of 100 individuals or more formed the core of religion.

 Citing Gazzaniga, Jaynes inferred that these "voices" came from the right brain counterparts of the left brain language centres, specifically, the counterparts to Wernicke's area and Broca's area.
-These regions are somewhat dormant in the right brains of most modern humans, but Jaynes noted that some studies show that auditory hallucinations correspond to increased activity in these areas of the brain.
+Jaynes noted that some studies show that auditory hallucinations correspond to increased activity in these areas of the brain.

 Jaynes notes that even at the time of publication there is no consensus as to the cause or origins of schizophrenia.
 Jaynes argues that schizophrenia is a vestige of humanity's earlier bicameral state.
 Recent evidence shows that many people with schizophrenia do not just hear random voices but experience "command hallucinations" instructing their behavior or urging them to commit certain acts, such as walking into the ocean, which the listener feels they have no choice but to follow.
 Jaynes also argues that people with schizophrenia feel a loss of identity due to hallucinated voices taking the place of their internal monologue.

 As support for Jaynes's argument, these command hallucinations are little different from the commands from gods that feature prominently in ancient stories.
 Indirect evidence supporting Jaynes's theory that hallucinations once played an important role in human mentality can be found in the 2007 book Muses, Madmen, and Prophets: Rethinking the History, Science, and Meaning of Auditory Hallucination by Daniel Smith.